-Can a chapter give rides at a chapter fly-in that are in addition to the Young Eagle rides?
+Can a chapter give rides at a chapter fly-in that are in addition to the Young Eagles rides?

-Yes, chapter members can give Eagle rides at a chapter function.
-Your chapter will need to complete the online request for insurance as with any other event.
-Both Young Eagle Flight and Eagle Flight must strictly follow the guidelines.
-A Young Eagle Flight is for a child between the ages of 8 and 17 and the program does not accommodate an adult passenger as well.
-If an Eagle Flight is to be given, it must separate flight from that of a Young Eagle Ride.
+Yes, chapter members can give adults rides at a chapter function, but don't confuse these with EAA Eagle Flights.
+Both Young Eagles flights and EAA Eagle Flights must follow strict guidelines.
+A Young Eagles flight is for a child between the ages of 8 and 17 and the program does accommodate an adult passenger as well.
+If an EAA Eagle Flight is to be given, it must be done at a separate event from that of a Young Eagles rally.